 import React, { useState } from "react"; import data from "./data.json"; import Fuse from "fuse.js"; import Item from "./item"; const SettingsPage = () => { const [searchData, setSearchData] = useState(data); const searchItem = (query) => { if (!query) { setSearchData(data); return; } const fuse = new Fuse(data, { keys: ["name", "tags"] }); const result = fuse.search(query); const finalResult = []; if (result.length) { result.forEach((item) => { finalResult.push(item.item); }); setSearchData(finalResult); } else { setSearchData([]); } }; return ( <div> <p className="title">Tools & Technologies</p> <div className="search-container"> <input type="search" onChange={(e) => searchItem(e.target.value)} placeholder="Search Technologies" /> </div> <div className="item-container"> {searchData.map((item) => ( <Item {...item} key={item.name} /> ))} </div> </div> ); }; export default SettingsPage;

-In this blog, we explored how traditional string comparison methods fall short in handling misspellings and inaccuracies in search queries.
+This blog explored how traditional string comparison methods fall short in handling misspellings and inaccuracies in search queries.
 Fuzzy Search, implemented using Fuse.js, provides an efficient solution by enabling approximate string matching, making the search experience more robust and user-friendly.
-By integrating Fuse.js into a simple React application, we created a real-time search functionality that is case-insensitive, flexible, and capable of delivering accurate results even for imperfect queries.
+By integrating Fuse.js into a simple React application, we created a real-time case-insensitive, flexible search functionality that can deliver accurate results even for imperfect queries.
 This lightweight library is a game-changer for enhancing search features in modern applications.